semrush/intergalactic/website/docs/components/dot/dot.md

 **Dot** is a component that marks updates in the interface.
 For example, it shows that a new item has appeared in the button, selection, tab, filter, or dropdown menu.

-> Keep in mind that a dot is not used to display the status of a feature, new data types, or tabs in the report.
+> Keep in mind that a dot isn’t used to display the status of a feature, new data types, or tabs in the report.
 It cannot be green, red, blue, or any other color.
 It can only be orange.

 **You can use it to:**